-- $\alpha$ ) the expected number of Cypriot and International Students in the program of study. - $\beta$ ) the countries of origin of the majority of students. - γ) the maximum planned number of students per class-section.
+- α) the expected number of Cypriot and International Students in the program of study. - β) the countries of origin of the majority of students. - γ) the maximum planned number of students per class-section.

-1.2 Teaching 1 2 3 4 5 1.2.1 The methodology utilized in each course is suitable for achieving the course's purpose and objectives and those of the individual modules.
-1 1.2.2 The methodology of each course is suitable for adults.
+1.2 Teaching 1 2 3 4 5 1.2.1 The methodology utilized in each course is suitable for achieving the course's purpose and objectives and those of the individual modules. ~ 1.2.2 The methodology of each course is suitable for adults.
 1 1.2.3 Continuous-formative assessment and feedback are provided to the students regularly.
-1 1.2.4 The assessment system and criteria regarding student course performance, are clear, adequate, and known to the students.
-V 1.2.5 Educational activities which encourage students' active participation in the learning process, are implemented.
-1 1.2.6 Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning.
-1 1.2.7 Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the program's individual courses, and are updated regularly. √
+V 1.2.4 The assessment system and criteria regarding student course performance, are clear, adequate, and known to the students. √ 1.2.5 Educational activities which encourage students' active participation in the learning process, are implemented.
+V 1.2.6 Teaching incorporates the use of modern educational technologies that are consistent with international standards, including a platform for the electronic support of learning. √

-1.3 Teachin g Personnel 1 2 3 4 5 1.3.1 exclusive mber of full-time academic personnel, occupied ely at the institution, and their fields of expertise, ely support the program of study. √ 1.3.2 The members of teaching personnel for each course have the relevant formal and fundamental qualifications for teaching the course, as described by the legislation, including the following: √ 1.3.2.1 Subject specialization, preferably with a doctorate, in the discipline. √
+1.2.7 Teaching materials (books, manuals, journals, databases, and teaching notes) meet the requirements set by the methodology of the program's individual courses, and are updated regularly.
+1 updated regularly.

-1.3.2.2 Publications within the discipline. √ 1.3.3 The specializations of Visiting Professors adequately support the program of study.
-No ot A ppli cab le 1.3.4 Special Teaching Personnel and Special Scientists have the necessary qualifications, adequate work experience and specialization to teach a limited number of courses in the program of study.
-V 1.3.5 In every program of study the Special Teaching Personnel does not exceed 30% of the Teaching Research Personnel.
-No Not Applicable le 1.3.6 The teaching personnel of each private institution of tertiary education, to a percentage of at least 70%, has recognized academic qualification, by one level higher than that of the program of study in which he/she teaches.
-No Not Applicable le 1.3.7 In the program of study, the ratio of the number of courses taught by full-time personnel, occupied exclusively at the institution, to the number of courses taught by part-time personnel, ensures the quality of the program of study. $\sqrt{}$ 1.3.8 The ratio of the number of students to the total number of teaching personnel is adequate for the support and safeguarding of the program's quality. $\sqrt{}$ 1.3.9 The academic personnel's teaching load does not limit the conduct of research, writing, and contribution to the society.
-1.3.10 Future redundancies / retirements, expected recruitment and promotions of academic personnel safeguard the unimpeded implementation of the program of study within a five-year span.
-V 1.3.11 The program's Coordinator has the qualifications and experience to efficiently coordinate the program of study.
-1
+1.3 Teachir ng Personnel 1 2 3 4 5 1.3.1 exclusiv mber of full-time academic personnel, occupied rely at the institution, and their fields of expertise, tely support the program of study.
+1 1.3.2 the rele mbers of teaching personnel for each course have evant formal and fundamental qualifications for the course, as described by the legislation, g the following: √ 1.3.2.1 Subject specialization, preferably with a doctorate, in the discipline.
+1 1.3.2.2 Publications within the discipline.
+1 1.3.3 ecializations of Visiting Professors adequately the program of study.
+V 1.3.4 the nec Teaching Personnel and Special Scientists have sessary qualifications, adequate work experience ecialization to teach a limited number of courses in gram of study.
+1 1.3.5 program of study the Special Teaching Personnel not exceed 30% of the Teaching Research nel.
+1 1.3.6 educatio academ ching personnel of each private institution of tertiary on, to a percentage of at least 70%, has recognized ic qualification, by one level higher than that of the of study in which he/she teaches.
+1 1.3.7 rogram of study, the ratio of the number of courses by full-time personnel, occupied exclusively at the 1 institution, to the number of courses taught by part-time personnel, ensures the quality of the program of study.
+1.3.8 The ratio of the number of students to the total number of teaching personnel is adequate for the support and safeguarding of the program's quality. ~ 1.3.9 The academic personnel's teaching load does not limit the conduct of research, writing, and contribution to the society. √ 1.3.10 Future redundancies / retirements, expected recruitment and promotions of academic personnel safeguard the unimpeded implementation of the program of study within a five-year span. √ 1.3.11 The program's Coordinator has the qualifications and experience to efficiently coordinate the program of study.
+V